 Special NameNodes

 This is very similar to the standby NameNode, but just handles the Read Request.
-Clients can connect to the Observer NameNode to know what blocks to read.
-This is the main different with the StandBy NameNodes.
+Clients can connect to the Observer NameNode to know what blocks to read but not write.
+This is the main different with the StandBy NameNodes: they accept requests, but only reads.

 In these case there are several NameNodes that run at the same time.
 Each of them has the responsibility for different directories in the filesystem hierarchy.
 The workload is spread into different nodes.
 I don’t know what happens when a NameNode fails and you cannot access some directories anymore.